Recognition of qualifications

 Advice on recognition of vocational qualifications - IQ Netzwerk

-In Baden-Wuerttemberg, the welcome offices and competence centers of IQ Netzwerk offer personal advice on the recognition process in Germany.
-The welcome office in Mannheim is responsible for the Karlsruhe TechnologyRegion.
+In Baden-Wuerttemberg, the advisory center for the recognition of foreign professional qualifications of IQ Netzwerk offers personal advice on the recognition process in Germany.
+The office in Mannheim is responsible for the Karlsruhe TechnologyRegion.

-The welcome office and competence center in Mannheim offers the following services:
+The advisory center for the recognition of foreign professional qualifications of IQ Netzwerk in Mannheim offers the following services:

 - Information on recognition of foreign qualifications